1marc1/gthumb2tv/INSTALL.md

 ~~~~

 ## Configuration
-For details on configuring and using gthumb2tv see the user manual.
+For details on configuring and using gthumb2tv see the [User manual](https://github.com/1marc1/gthumb2tv/wiki/User-manual).